 Here is a quick table to show the pay scale based on the level of experience:

 |Entry-level Data Analyst||Complete simple earning-based assignments, help senior data analysts to gather data, perform certain administrative tasks||Rs.
 4lakhs-9.36lakhs per annum or $34,466 per annum|

 |Junior data analyst||Use tools to gather and mine data, transform numbers to the plain English text, interpret data, clean data, implement strategies to improve efficiency||Up to 16 lakhs per year or $70,000 per year|

 |Senior data analyst (business data analyst)||Train team members, handle a huge amount of data for high-profile or confidential projects, interpret and analyze data, follow best practices and help in business process improvements||More than 20 lakhs per annum or $106,600 per annum|

 |Data analytics manager||Supervise a team of data analysts, responsible for dealing with the company leaders, stakeholders, and customers, provide business process recommendations, expedite the reporting process, ensure accuracy and efficiency of analyzing the data collected||More than 20 lakhs per annum or $106,880 per annum|

 Type of Industry

-The salary ranges vary depending on the tools and amount of work involved.
-At entry-level, you may just have to gather the data from one source, however as you grow up the ladder, you may have to collect data from various sources within the industry – for example, competitors, surveys, research, past data and so on.
+It is important for you to note that the data analyst's salary range depends on the tools and amount of work involved.
+At entry-level, you may just have to gather the data from one source.
+However, as you move up the ladder, you may have to collect data from various sources within the industry, such as competitors, surveys, research, past data, and so on.
 Some industries pay more depending upon the amount of research and data interpretation involved.

 - Apache Hive